garden-io/garden/docs/k8s-plugins/action-types/helm.md

 In this example, `some.key` is set to `"prod-value"` for the `prod` environment, and `other.key` maintains the default value set in `values.default.yaml`.

-If you also set the `values` field in the Module configuration, the values there take precedence over both of the value files.
+If you also set the `values` field in the Action configuration, the values there take precedence over both of the value files.

 ## Linking container builds and Helm deploy actions